CrayLabs/SmartSim/doc/orchestrator.rst

 the distributed application is running.

-To create a co-located model, first, create a ``Model`` instance and then call the ``Model.colocate_db_tcp`` or ``Model.colocate_db_uds`` function.
+To create a colocated model, first, create a ``Model`` instance and then call the ``Model.colocate_db_tcp`` or ``Model.colocate_db_uds`` function.

 .. currentmodule:: smartsim.entity.model